 - The building is accessible to children with physical disability via ramps.
 The EYFS area, KS1 area, KS2 area and Main Building can all be accessed without the use of stairs, using the ramps provided.
-There is a disabled toilet for those children with physical disability risk assessments.
-All have been completed for areas throughout the school see Health and Safety Information - Equipment used is accessible to all children regardless of their needs.
-Essential Provision is made for those children detailed on their IPM / APDR.
-For those children with hearing needs / visual needs and equipment is provided for support through the Local Authority Sensory Service. - Before school provision is accessible to all children including those with SEND. - Extra- curricular activities are accessible for children with SEND.

-For those parents whose first language is not English, every endeavour will be made to ensure all information is understood.
-This usually involves consultation with the Translation Service Team / school / parents carers/ SENCO / Pastoral Manager to consider how to communicate appropriately based on need.
+There is a disabled toilet for those children with a physical disability.
+Risk assessments have been completed for areas throughout the school - see Health and Safety Information. - Equipment used is accessible to all children regardless of their needs.
+Essential Provision is made for those children as detailed on their IPMs and One Page Profiles.
+For those children with hearing needs / visual needs and equipment is provided for support through the Local Authority Sensory Service. - For those parents whose first language is not English, every endeavour will be made to ensure all information is understood.
+This may involve consultation with the Translation Service Team / school / parent's carers / SENCO / Pastoral Manager to consider how to communicate appropriately based on need.